5 Qualities That Are Part of Every Successful Cover Letter

 When hiring managers, HR pros, and recruiters spot a great cover letter, they get excited about the attached resume and their bar of expectation tends to rise.
 They develop an unconscious (and sometimes completely conscious) bias in favor of the applicant, and before they read even one word of the resume, they’re already rooting for this candidate and hoping that her credentials will further support a pitch that’s already starting off on the right foot.

 So which cover letters are most likely to generate this positive bias?
-Here are a few moves that can help you win managers over before they even open your resume file.
-Great cover letters tend to share the following qualities:
+Below are a few moves that can help you win managers over before they even open your resume file.
+Improve your chances of hitting the mark with your cover letter by using our professional Cover Letter Builder, which offers a wide selection of cover letter templates to use, plus expert text help with each section of the letter.

 1. They’re friendly and confident.